rahulkumar2023/Statistics/README.md

 This repository is intended for educational and research purposes.
 The data and analyses showcase various statistical techniques and their applications.

-## Contributions

-Feel free to fork this repository, make improvements, and submit pull requests.

 ---